Data Processing Agreement

 d.
 Confidentiality.
 Snap will ensure that only personnel who may be required to assist in meeting its obligations under the Business Services Terms or this Agreement will have access to Customer Personal Data and that such personnel are bound by appropriate obligations of confidentiality, and take all reasonable steps in accordance with best industry practice to ensure the confidentiality of the Customer Personal Data.

 e.
 Cooperation.
-Snap will provide reasonable cooperation and assistance to the Data Controller as the Data Controller may reasonably require to allow the Data Controller to comply with its obligations under Articles 32 through 36 GDPR and LGPD, as applicable, including in relation to data security, data breach notification, data protection impact assessments, prior consultation with supervisory authorities, the fulfilment of data subjects’ rights, and any enquiry, notice or investigation by a supervisory authority, as further detailed in this Agreement.
+Snap will provide reasonable cooperation and assistance to the Data Controller as the Data Controller may reasonably require to allow the Data Controller to comply with its obligations under Articles 32 through 36 GDPR, UK GDPR and LGPD, as applicable, including in relation to data security, data breach notification, data protection impact assessments, prior consultation with supervisory authorities, the fulfilment of data subjects’ rights, and any enquiry, notice or investigation by a supervisory authority, as further detailed in this Agreement.

 f.
 Data Subject and Supervisory Requests.
 Snap will inform the Data Controller promptly, and in any event within two business days, of any enquiry or complaint Snap receives from a data subject or supervisory authority relating to Customer Personal Data.
 Snap will assist the Data Controller, insofar as it is commercially reasonable, to fulfil Data Controller's obligation to respond to requests from data subjects and supervisory authorities as required by Data Protection Law.

 g.
 Data Protection Impact Assessment.
-Upon request, Snap will provide Data Controller with commercially reasonable information and assistance, taking into account the nature of the processing activity and the information available to Snap, to assist the Data Controller to conduct a data protection impact assessment as required by Data Protection Law.
+Upon request, Snap will provide the Data Controller with commercially reasonable information and assistance, taking into account the nature of the processing activity and the information available to Snap, to assist the Data Controller to conduct a data protection impact assessment as required by Data Protection Law.

 h.
 Providing Evidence.
 During the term of this Agreement and for a period of one year thereafter, Snap will make available to the Data Controller, or an internationally recognized auditing firm acting on the Data Controller’s behalf, all information reasonably necessary to demonstrate Snap’s compliance with this Agreement, and Snap will allow for and contribute to audits conducted by the Data Controller or its representatives who are bound by appropriate obligations of confidentiality; if: (i) the Data Controller provides no fewer than ten business days’ prior written notice to Snap; (ii) such audit is conducted during Snap’s normal business hours and in a manner that does not unreasonably interfere with Snap’s normal business operations; (iii) such audit lasts no longer than three total business days; (iv) in no event is the Data Controller (or, for avoidance of doubt, any authorized third-party auditor) entitled to access or receive Snap’s proprietary or confidential information, except to the extent strictly necessary to demonstrate compliance with this Agreement; and (v) the Data Controller is obligated to reimburse Snap for Snap’s documented reasonable costs if that audit determines that Snap is in compliance with this Agreement.
 In the event the audit determines Snap is out of compliance with this Agreement, then Snap will be obligated for all reasonable costs of such audit.